 The way I’ve gotten around this, at least on my budget, is to add a little distortion to the UV map before sampling the texture.
 Rather than sampling straight from the UV (which is just the default sphere UV projection), I add some 3D perlin noise to the UV map.

-Essentially this hides the pixelation behind a sort of painterly stylisation.
-This means that from far away the Earth look realistic and up close it transitions into looking stylistic.
+Essentially the pixelation is hidden behind a sort of painterly stylisation.
+This means that from far away the Earth look realistic and up close it transitions into looking stylised.

 I’ve done the same thing with the clouds, and added some animation to the noise layers.
 This way a very low resolution cloud texture can appear to be moving, shifting, changing, as real clouds do (although of course in a stylised way)

 One of the major things that I lost when shifting from high powered graphics to WebGL was volumetric scattering.
 Volumetric/Atmospheric scattering is what makes the sky blue, what gives the atmosphere a gradient from space, and what creates the burning orange clouds of sunset.

 To recreate these effects cheaply, I focussed on two effects, Rayleigh scattering and the gradient falloff on the edge of space.

 To create the falloff effect around the edges, I added two Fresnel nodes.
 The “Outer” node, which has a higher exponent, is subtracted from the inner node.
 This provides the usual gentle Fresnel effect of seeming to highlight the edges, however there is a gentle gradient to darkness at the edge rather than the usual hard cutoff.

 Using the normal value of each pixel, I add a reddish hue to the areas most perpendicular to the main scene light This is a very janky approximation of the actual scattering, but is sot of mimics the effect of sunlight becoming redder the more atmosphere it has to travel through.